 He that looketh upon the sea at eventide, and saith: ‘God is Most Great!’ at sunset, God will forgive his sins, though they be heaped as piles of sand....
 (Islamic tradition cited in Epistle to the Son of the Wolf)

-Years ago, when I was very young and my soul ablaze with my new-found faith, I passed five rainy days in the holy city of Jerusalem.
+When I was very young and my soul ablaze with new-found faith, I spent five rainy days in the holy city of Jerusalem.
 I stayed at the Ecce Homo Convent, in what the sisters called “the green boxes” — roofless metal compartments, each one no larger than a nun’s cell.
 The walls boomed when I bumped into them and the cot was so narrow only a child or a very slender adult could fit in it.

-For me, the holy city was just a stopover — a prelude to a journey that would take me north, past the bustling cafes and crowded beaches of Tel Aviv, past the fragrant orange groves of Hadera and the Roman ruins that front the seaside town of Caesarea, and still north to the Bahá’í holy places on Mount Carmel and in the prison city of Akka, and, finally, to Bahji itself — the qiblih, the Point of Adoration, where the sacred remains of Bahá’u’lláh had been laid to rest.
+For me, the holy city was just a stopover — a prelude to a journey that would take me north, past the bustling cafes and crowded beaches of Tel Aviv, past the fragrant orange groves of Hadera and the Roman ruins that front the seaside town of Caesarea, and still north to the Bahá’í holy places on Mount Carmel and in the prison city of Akka, and, finally, to Bahji itself — the qiblih, the Point of Adoration, where the sacred remains of Bahá’u’lláh lie.

-When I first heard about the Bahá’í Faith from a high school friend, I was not looking to join a new religion, let alone one that had its beginnings in the distant land of Persia.
+When I first heard about the Bahá’í Faith from a high school friend, I wasn’t looking to join a new religion, let alone one that had its beginnings in the distant land of Persia.
 But when she told me of Bahá’u’lláh’s claim to be the Promised One, I knew in my heart it was true.
-As she shared Bahá’u’lláh’s teachings with me, I could feel my soul quicken and my heart swell with joy.
+As she explained Bahá’u’lláh’s teaching about the oneness of religion and humanity, I could feel my soul quicken and my heart swell with joy.
 Here was a religion that bound all the peoples of the world together in one common faith!
 Acknowledging the divinity of the various prophets who had been sent by God to uplift humanity, Bahá’u’lláh’s revelation wove the religions of the world, those threads of light running through human history, into the radiant fabric of progressive revelation.

-I reached for my flashlight and made my way up the stairs to the roof of the Ecce Homo.
+I reached for my flashlight and made my way up the stairs to the roof of the convent.
 The sound came from the courtyard next door; at one end stood the Al-Aqsa Mosque and, at the other, the gold-domed building that so famously crowns the city of Jerusalem: the Dome of the Rock.
 As I listened to the unearthly chanting, the sun bathed the city in the rosy light of dawn.
-The voice, it seemed to me, divided the night from the day: it banished the darkness and ushered in the light.
-My body felt tired and my mind overwhelmed by the newness of the place, but my heart filled with wonder as I watched the faithful wash at a long row of sinks before making their way across the courtyard to the mosque for prayers.
+The voice, it seemed to me, divided the night from the day; it banished the darkness and ushered in the light.
+My body felt tired and my mind overwhelmed by the newness of the place, but my heart filled with wonder as I watched the faithful stream into the courtyard to wash at a long row of sinks before making their way across the courtyard to the mosque for prayers.

-I may have shivered a little as I descended the stairs of the Ecce Homo.
-The wool shawl I had packed to keep me warm on the cold damp days of February in Israel, lay downstairs on my cot, but I did not feel cold: I had been enveloped in the warm glow of a mystery.
+I may have shivered a little as I descended the stairs.
+The wool shawl I packed to keep me warm on the cold damp days of February in Israel, lay downstairs on my cot, but I didn’t feel cold: I had been enveloped in the warm glow of a mystery.
 I wanted to know more: what prompted these worshippers to rise before dawn and make their way to the mosque for prayers?
 What compelled them to sacrifice sleep to make mention of God?

 After a simple breakfast of hummus and pita, I returned to my cell to map out my route for the day.
 I would start at the Church of the Holy Sepulchre and make my way along the Via Dolorosa to the Temple Mount.
-I was tracing my route with a black felt pen when I heard a knock on the door of my cell — the kind of knock only a sister with much practice at being unobtrusive could apply to a metal door.
-I opened the door.
-There stood Sister Therese, the same diminutive nun from France who had checked me in the day before.
+I was tracing my route with a black felt pen when I heard a knock on the door of my cell, the kind of knock only a sister with much practice at being unobtrusive could apply to a metal door.
+I opened the door and there stood Sister Therese, the same diminutive nun from France who had checked me in the day before.

 “There’s a man upstairs,” she said, “He would like to meet you.”